Income Tax for Businessmen in India: Tax Slabs, Deductions and ITR Filing

 Section 35ADCapital Expenditure in Specified Businesses100% deduction for specific sectors (e.g., cold chain facilities).

-Under the Income Tax Act, 1961, businesses can claim income tax deductions for businessman on eligible business expenses, providing significant financial relief.
+Under the Income Tax Act, 1961, businesses can claim income tax deductions for businessmen on eligible business expenses, providing significant financial relief.

 Key Deduction Sections: